postmanlabs/pmquickstarts/site/pmguides/src/load-testing/load-testing.md

     use the Postman web app for performance testing.
 During a performance test, all requests are sent from your computer where you are running the Postman desktop app.
-1. Fork the the following example collection to your own workspace.
+1. Fork the following example collection to your own workspace.
 You can also use your own collection to run and simulate user activity.
     [![Run in Postman button](./_shared_assets/button.svg)](https://app.getpostman.com/run-collection/13191452-5d163dd7-397d-4f97-878a-af11d7b4b60e?action=collection%2Ffork&collection-url=entityId%3D13191452-5d163dd7-397d-4f97-878a-af11d7b4b60e%26entityType%3Dcollection%26workspaceId%3D02d1963b-f4c4-49cc-bd6b-13f7015dd726)
 1. Select **Collections** in the sidebar and select the forked collection "Regression testing - load testing example" to use for performance testing.
 1. On the Collection’s **Overview** tab, select the **Run** icon.